-The following is a poem by Confederate soldier William Gordon McCabe giving his thoughts on Christmas Night 1862.
+The following is a poem by Confederate soldier William Gordon McCabe, sharing his thoughts on Christmas Night, 1862.

 The wintry blast goes wailing by,